 ECSP 1009 - Emerging Literacy in the Early Childhood Years

 This course exposes you to a variety of language and literacy experiences appropriate for use from infancy through age twelve.
 You will review language development as well as gain a sound theoretical basis for planning.
 You will implement listening and speaking, reading and storytelling, poetry, flannel stories, puppetry, print-script, reading readiness and early literacy experiences.
-Emphasis will be placed upon the early childhood educators’ role in promoting language and literacy in a developmentally appropriate setting.
+Emphasis will be placed upon your role in promoting language and literacy in a developmentally appropriate setting.
 You will discover how to choose methodologies and materials which support an anti-bias approach, within an inclusionary atmosphere of diversity.

 ECSP 1010 - Family Studies

 During the past few decades, family life in Canada has been undergoing many changes.
 This course deals with a variety of family challenges and family issues that have a direct relevance to the field of early learning and care.
-The course theory and assignments as well as class activities and discussions will help learners manage future work situations.
+The course theory and assignments as well as class activities and discussions will help you manage future work situations.

 ECSP 1011 - Nutrition for Young Children

-This course provides the learner the opportunity to explore nutritional needs of children as well as those of the child care educator.
-Learners will investigate nutritional planning, purchasing and cost control, safe food handling, feeding and eating habits.
+This course provides you with the opportunity to explore nutritional needs of children as well as those of the child care educator.
+You will investigate nutritional planning, purchasing and cost control, safe food handling, feeding and eating habits.

 ECSP 1012 - Administering Early Childhood Services

-This course is designed to provide you with the basic information you will need to open, operate and/or manage an early childhood service.
+This course is designed to provide you with the basic information you will need to operate and/or manage an early childhood service.
 Information regarding licensing procedures and provincial legislation for a variety of early childhood programs will be reviewed.
-You will learn how to set and state policies, write business plans, and budget.
-In addition, needs assessments and effective marketing and advertising strategies will be studied.
-You will participate in a variety of theoretical and practical experiences to help you develop necessary skills and knowledge.
+You will explore policies, business plans, and budgets as well as how to assure quality assurance through program assessment.
+In addition, you will learn key leadership qualities within Early Childhood Education.

 ECSP 1015 - Diverse and Inclusive Practice in ECE